 About this Tutorial

-This tutorial was originally written by Chris Schodt and Vicki Hammarstedt in the Visual Storytelling Workshop, and later modified for public use.
+This tutorial was originally written by Chris Schodt and Vicki Hammarstedt in the Video Storytelling workshop, and later modified for public use.

 This content may not be republished in print or digital form without express written permission from Berkeley Advanced Media Institute.
 Please see our content redistribution policy.